 People don’t believe me when I tell this story.
 But I still have the email chain and I’m pasting it in at the bottom of this blog post, with names of people, phone numbers, and addresses changed.
 You make the call.

 I know sharp people work for the FBI.
 I watched the announcement, along with everyone else in the United States, that the FBI had pieced together Hilary Clinton’s email server after she tried to wipe it.
 I saw the news about how the FBI tried to alert the Democrats about their data breach in 2016.
 I still question how the FBI knew enough about traffic in and out of that system to analyze it.
 Does the FBI have sensors at every internet service provider?
+[Edited later – apparently it was a tip from an overseas intelligence agency.]
 And I know the FBI is involved in forensics for many of today’s sensational data breaches.

 But multi-billion dollar international corporations and major political parties are only the tip of a big cybersecurity iceberg.
 Despite what politicians who don’t know what they’re talking about say, most of us are on our own.